 What is the connection between trauma and self-medication?

 Stressors like bereavement and trauma can often steer people towards alcohol or drugs.
 In individuals who have abstained from drugs for a while, it can also lead to relapses.
-Serious trauma often triggers PTSD or Post-traumatic Stress Disorder, which comes with symptoms like sleeplessness, anxiety and avoidant behavior.
+Serious trauma often triggers PTSD or Post-traumatic Stress Disorder, which comes with symptoms like sleeplessness, stress and avoidant behavior.

 The link between PTSD and alcoholism is pretty clear.
 Among people who abuse alcohol, a large proportion also meets the criteria for PTSD.
 In these populations, alcohol provides an easy, inexpensive and fast way to cope with pain and stress.
 It allows an escape from reality, albeit short-lived.